PERSONNEL FILE // WALLACE-TYRELL ARCHIVE

 I care most about the unglamorous parts done well — clean baselines, documented configurations, the small set of habits that make a system survive an audit and a Tuesday at 3am with equal grace.
 The flashy stuff is downstream of that.
 I would rather be the engineer who never has to explain why something failed than the one with the best war story.

 This site is a working notebook.
-Background page is the formal record.
+Builds is the portfolio — live, shipped work I designed end to end.
+Background is the formal record.
 Field Notes is where I write up things I've learned the hard way.
 The Archive is for the parts that don't belong on a résumé.

 02 /// LOG